 As with the machinery for the plant, the power station was designed in England and shipped to Brisbane, then assembled on site.
-All instruments and mechanics including transformers were imported..
+All instruments and mechanics including transformers were imported.
+The Brisbane Courier reported in 1916 as the plant was being constructed, "The motive power is to be electrical, and is to be generated on the premises...the power station, like the other buildings, is being made capacious enough to permit of the duplication of the plant as soon as trade conditions warrant the expense" 4.
+The power station continued to generate electricity for the plant but by 1921 the plant was being powered by the City Electric Light Company, "Formerly the company had its own electric power plant, but the works are now being run with current obtained from the City Electric Light Co. in Brisbane" 5.
 As the power supply for Brisbane improved and extended throughout the city the cost of supply to the Darra cement works proved to be less than generating their own.

 As the factory became increasingly successful the need for expansion to cater for demand was apparent.
-In 1920 a second kiln was constructed as well as two more mills, "When the second kiln is installed...it will represent immediately an increased production of 20,000 tons of cement per annum, which will meet the demand for
+In 1920 a second kiln was constructed as well as two more mills, "When the second kiln is installed...it will represent immediately an increased production of 20,000 tons of cement per annum, which will meet the demand for Queensland" 6.

-Queensland" (Cairns Post, Saturday 28 May 1921, p2).
 The plant continued to expand throughout the interwar period with a third kiln being commissioned in 1939 that doubled the capacity of the plant.

 Throughout the history of the plant an emphasis was placed on the advancement of the technology and knowledge associated with the manufacture of cement and the improvement of product quality.
 A laboratory was amongst one of the first buildings constructed on the site.
-By the early 1920s the quality of the cement produced at the Darra plant was some of the highest in Australia, The Brisbane Courier wrote in 1921 "the Darra cement has been tested by the Department of Public Works and found to exceed the Government specifications both in tensile strength and in connection with the sand test...It is evident that no effort is spared by the management to ensure the high quality of the product" 4.
-As the plant expanded a new office building and laboratory were constructed in 1939.
+By the early 1920s the quality of the cement produced at the Darra plant was some of the highest in Australia, The Brisbane Courier wrote in 1921 "the Darra cement has been tested by the Department of Public Works and found to exceed the Government specifications both in tensile strength and in connection with the sand test...It is evident that no effort is spared by the management to ensure the high quality of the product" As the plant expanded a new office building and laboratory were constructed in 1939.
 The architect commissioned to design the new office and laboratory was Mervyn Rylance.
 Noted for his residential work in the 1930s and 1940s, Rylance's designs had an emphasis on English and Mediterranean styles.
 The design for the office and laboratory followed a simpler, utilitarian design.